 3. Look for funds you don’t have to repay

-It’s always ideal to be awarded funds for graduate school that you don’t have to pay back.
-You may have to do a bit more legwork to find scholarships, grants and fellowships, but these opportunities do exist.
+The best funding for graduate school is money you don’t have to pay back.
+You may have to do more legwork to find scholarships, grants and fellowships, but these opportunities do exist.

 Scholarships

-Scholarships are free gift aid and are typically given based on merit or academic performance.
+Scholarships are free financial aid typically given based on merit or academic performance.
 Graduate student scholarships often cater to students planning to further their education in a specific field or degree, like pharmacy, business or engineering.

 To find scholarships for graduate school, it’s usually easiest to use scholarship search engines.